 The superpower stuff you came into the world with.

 See how your critic processes that!

-Dr Elayne Daniels is a psychologist and coach in MA whose absolute passion is helping other Highly Sensitive People thrive.
+Dr Elayne Daniels is a psychologist, international coach, and consultant in MA whose absolute passion is helping other Highly Sensitive People thrive.
 Contact her here.